Dr. Ehrlich will be reviewing applications for the admission of a graduate student for Fall 2018.

 B.A., Washington & Lee University (2006)

-Family relationships; peer relationships; stress; health; adolescent risk-taking behavior; inflammation
+Family relationships; peer relationships; stress; social determinants of health; inflammation

 My research focuses on how children's social experiences shape their mental and physical health.
 My colleagues and I utilize a variety of research methods to evaluate social and emotional functioning, including structured behavioral observations, clinical interviews, self-reports, and performance-based tasks.
 In addition, we incorporate a number of health assessments, including clinical health measures and indices of cellular function.